 I mean, what’s not to like?
-These Chocolate Pumpkin Protein Balls are totally Paleo compliant, and they come together so quickly, with hardly any hands-on time at all!
+These Protein Balls are totally Paleo compliant, packed with protein, and they come together so quickly, with hardly any hands-on time at all!

 I also really love that they’re not overly sweet or overly pumpkin-y.
 Does that make sense?
 Don’t get me wrong, I like a sweet treat, but I don’t want a sugar bomb.
 Or a a pumpkin bomb, for that matter.
 It captures all the lovely pumpkin flavor without being overpowering.